keisuke-sakaguchi/keisuke-sakaguchi.github.io/_pages/admission.md

 ---

-### Visiting the Lab
+### Lab Tours

-If you would like to visit our lab, please consider participating in [Open Campus Days](https://www.online-opencampus.tnc.tohoku.ac.jp/).
+If you are interested in seeing our lab as a prospective student, we recommend participating in [Open Campus Days](https://www.online-opencampus.tnc.tohoku.ac.jp/).
 We do not arrange individual lab tours by faculty members, but it may be possible to visit through informal interactions with current students.

 ---